What Are The Best Trolling Rods For Salmon In 2023?

 The budget friendly price is due to the fact that the blank is made 100% out of fiberglass, which is much cheaper than carbon.

-As a result this pole is also highly durable, which is essential for the punishing environment of this kind of fishing.
+Our testing revealed that this trolling rod is highly durable, which is essential for the punishing environment of this kind of fishing.

-Many salmon anglers like to use multiple rods, with up to 12 active poles rigged on the boat at a time.
+Many salmon anglers like to use multiple trolling rods for salmon, with up to 12 active rods rigged on the boat at a time.
 Needless to say, that can get quite expensive if all of them are high end models.

-However, with the Classic GLT you can buy 3 or 4 poles at the price of one, which makes them one of the best salmon rods on a small budget.
-This is also why we included it in our best walleye trolling rod review.
+However, with the Classic GLT you can buy 3 or 4 trolling rods at the price of one, which makes it one of the best salmon trolling rods on a small budget (which is also why we included it in our best walleye trolling rod review).

 Features: